 Is breakthrough bleeding normal on Norgeston?

-Bleeding patterns are very unpredictable in the first 3 months of progestogen-only pill use and breakthrough bleeding is common.
+Bleeding patterns can be unpredictable with progestogen-only pill use and breakthrough bleeding is common.
 Some lucky women may have no periods or infrequent periods, whereas others may bleed more frequently or have prolonged bleeding.
 This can settle the longer you use the mini pill.
 Although these symptoms may be annoying, they can be normal.
 If your bleeding pattern suddenly changes, or you get bleeding associated with other symptoms, consider doing a pregnancy test and STI test.
 If irregular bleeding continues or is problematic speak to your GP.

 Can I buy Norgeston online?